anupam-io/ES203-COA-CNN/README.md

 }
 ```

-> Same process implementing using always block using a flag
+> Same process implemented using always a block & a flag
 ```
 integer i = 0, flag = 0;
 ...code